webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

 The YouTube behavior is able to automate the following features:

-- Selecting a video format that the crawler will be able to capture
+- Selecting a video format that the crawler will be able to capture in a single stream.
+Currently, this will be a .mp4 with resolution of <= 320p due to YouTube limitations.
 - Ensuring that video playback has started

 ## Enabling Behaviors